janksmap/SafeSound/CONTRIBUTING.md

 ## 📐 Code Style

-- Use meaningful variable names and comments
+- Use meaningful variable names and comments.
-- Write docstrings for all public functions and classes
+- Write docstrings for all public functions and classes.
+(I know I don't have this yet, but I'm working toward it.
+Feel free to help if you can!)

 ---